-They have made a zine that will be distributed around the Art Licks Weekend venues and are also hosting an exhibition at Campbell Works.
+They have made a zine that will be available exclusively at Campbell Works for the Art Licks Weekend to accompany the exhibition.

 Tom Crawford works with moving image, painting, print and installation.
 His video work draws on methods of abstraction, using found and original footage to construct narratives that consider nostalgia and its role in distorting the imaginable future.

 Rosemary Jane Cronin, Artist, educator & accidental writer.
 Interested in subversion & surface, gender studies & psychoanalysis.
 Work has been exhibited at ICA, South London Gallery, National Portrait Gallery and the Wallace Collection.